sheridanfew/ElDemAcc/README.md

 - Run the “Iterate and Export” macro to generate outputs for one day of each month 1 to 12 at each tier 1 - 5.

 Post-excel:
-- xls_to_csvs.sh: Shell script to update directory in second line to that of ‘Excel_Outputs’ on local dir
+- 2_xls_to_csvs.sh: Shell script to update directory in second line to that of ‘Excel_Outputs’ on local dir
-- Run shell script xls_to_csvs.sh to convert excel outputs to csvs and rename them
+- Run shell script 2_xls_to_csvs.sh to convert excel outputs to csvs and rename them
-- Run process_CREST_excel_outputs.R to generate hourly load profiles across 2019 across business types and households
+- Run 3_process_CREST_excel_outputs.R to generate hourly load profiles across 2019 across business types and households
 - This script also characterised constitutent loads according to a range of standard metrics

 ## Gram Oorja data

 - Seasonal data on rice mills, water pumps, and fans are taken from Gram Oorja estimates
-- These are processed into hourly load for an entire year by device, in a similar format to that used for CREST data, using the process_GO_data.R script
+- These are processed into hourly load for an entire year by device, in a similar format to that used for CREST data, using the 4_process_GO_data.R script
 - This script also characterises constitutent loads according to a range of standard metrics

 ## Meshpower data